CZL-ziling/Noveltyscore_metric/README.md

-# Research on the Relationship between Team Composition and Novelty of Academic Papers: Based on the Perspective of Fine-grained Knowledge Entities
+# Relationship between Team Composition and Novelty of Academic Papers: Based on the Perspective of Fine-grained Knowledge Entities

 ## Overview